• 01.06.

 Show more

-Impressions from the last Data Week Leipzig
+Impressions of Data Week Leipzig 2025

-• Presenter during a talk at historical Sitzungssaal.
+• Presenter during a talk at Festsaal.

 Data Week Hosts